 If you are in the process of finding someone to make your T-shirt quilt, you may not have all the information you need to make an informed decision.
 Our T-shirt Quilt Buying Guide has the information you need to fill in any knowledge gaps.

-Here’s your situation: you want your quilt larger than your T-shirts will make.
-For example, you want a queen size quilt for your bed, but only have enough to make a quilt that is between a twin and a full size.
+Here’s the situation: you want your quilt larger than your T-shirts will make.
+For example, you want a queen size quilt for your bed, but only have enough T-shirts to make a quilt that is between a twin and a full size.
 What are your options?
-Accept the quilt at the size that your T-shirts will make.
-If you don’t like the look of blank blocks or a border and do not have more T-shirts that you could add, you can just have us make your quilt the size the T-shirts allow.
-Remember, we can make your quilt in between standard sizes.